KitronikLtd/pxt-kitronik-move-motor/RadioControlRx.md

 ## Basic Drive Forward
 ### Step 1
-Now the transmitter tutorial code is done, let start on the receiver code.
-Like at the start of the previous stage we need to indicate which BBC micro:bit this is and set the radio group.
+Now the transmitter tutorial code is done, lets start on the receiver code.
+Like at the start of the Transmitter code we need to indicate which BBC micro:bit this is and set the radio group.
 Add the ``||basic.show String||`` to the ``||basic.onStart||`` and display the letter "R", this shows its the receiver BBC micro:bit.
 Add the ``||radio:set Group||`` and set it to group 1.

 #### ~ tutorialhint